dsccommunity/SqlServerDsc/README.md

 #### Security Requirements

-* The built-in parameter `PsDscRunAsCredential` must be set to the credentials of an account with the permission to enumerate logins, create the endpoint, and alter the permission on an endpoint.
+* The built-in parameter PsDscRunAsCredential must be set to the credentials of an account with the permission to create and alter endpoints.

 #### Parameters